almamedia/kivi-wordpress/README.md

 - *PHP >= 7.1 required*, 7.4 tested
 - no BasicAuth ( blocks async request )

-- Kivi REST-API credentials with 200 hourly request and read capabilities to endpoints /realties/homepage and /purchase-announcements/homepage (first run with large amount of properties might need more, about 210% of properties count)
+- Kivi REST-API credentials with 200 hourly request and read capabilities to endpoints /realties/homepage, /realties/homepage/uiformat and /purchase-announcements/homepage (first run with large amount of properties might need more, about 210% of properties count)

 ## Description

 A plugin for displaying KIVI real estate system properties on a WordPress site.
 With the plugin, simple index and single templates are provided for listing and displaying the properties.

+Demo / POC available: https://kohdelista.wpengine.com/demoaineisto/kohde/ This is an out-of-the-box Wordpress-installation with Kivi-plugin and WP default theme activated.

 KIVI Wordpress plugin imports KIVI data into Wordpress as a background process.
 The plugin is scheduled to read the modified items in the KIVI system four times in an hour.
 New items are added, deleted items are deleted and updated items are updated.
 In WordPress, the KIVI items are stored ad a custom post type named `kivi_item`.
 Property images are stored asurls to image files CDN, hosted on Kivi.
 Kivi_item posts are not supposed to be edited using the WordPress editor as the scheduled update from the KIVI system will overwrite any changes if the item is changed in KIVI.